Probabilistic Spatial Transformer Networks: Probabilistic Spatial Transformer Network

-Thus, our loss function, $\mathcal{L}_{p, q}(\Iobs, y)$, consists of three terms: classification loss, reconstruction loss from the generative model, and a regularization term controlling the distance of the approximate posterior to the prior.
-Per usual variational inference, this can then be optimized with respect to $\Phi$ and the classifier parameters.
+Thus, our evidence lower bound (ELBO) objective function~\eqref{ELBO}, consists of two terms: a classification loss and a KL-term controlling the distance of the approximate posterior to the prior.
+During inference, we can disregard $\log p(I)$ as it does not depend on parameters of interest.